 ASH: Skip Beat! and Slam Dunk are both fantastic choices that I could easily get behind, but I’ll think I’ll mix it up a bit by picking Dengeki Daisy this week.
 The series is a peculiar amalgam of romance, comedy, and cyber espionage, but I’ve become rather fond of it and look forward to the release of each new volume.

-MELINDA: I’m going to add to the Vizfest we have here this week, with a rather surprising pick.
+MJ: I’m going to add to the Vizfest we have here this week, with a rather surprising pick.
 I thought initially I’d be putting my hat in for Mayu Shinjo’s delightful Demon Love Spell, which has been a favorite for me since its launch.
 Instead, I find myself gravitating towards an unlikely choice—volume two of Maki Minami’s Voice Over!
 Seiyu Academy.
 After having registered my dread of its second volume just last week, I picked up my early copy and read it.
 As it turns out, the end of volume two features a shift in premise that suddenly commands my interest.
 It’s nothing new—just another well-worn shoujo trope—but one that is executed with the style and panache of, say, an addictive K-drama.
 Count me in!

 What looks good to you this week?